paulf-999/dbt_cicd_codepipeline_eg/README.md

     * and `DBT_MODEL`

 2. Create any data model files you wish, underneath the folder `models` (also edit the `schema.yml` file).
-3. Similarly, create any desired unit tests within the `tests\` folder.
+3. Similarly, create any desired unit tests within the `tests/` folder.

 Following this, run `make`!